SUSTAINABLE LIVING

 wood stove

-As mentioned above, the main heat source in my chalet is wood that I cut myself, and in the kitchen I use either bottled gas or a wood-burning stove, supplemented by a microwave oven, which cooks faster and with less energy than other electric cooking.
-I should like to install solar panels, but in the forest surrounded by tall trees, my roof is in the shade most of the time except mid-summer.
-While I have a large lawn of natural grasses, plants and mosses, I try to use a push mower most of the time.
-I also use hand tools as much as possible, although power tools are essential for big jobs.
+As mentioned above, the main heat source in my chalet is wood that I cut myself.
+In the kitchen I use either an induction hotplate and a microwave oven, which cook faster and with less energy than other electric cooking, a stove using bottled gas, or a wood-burning stove.
+I should like to install solar panels on the roof, but in the forest surrounded by tall trees, my roof is in the shade most of the time except mid-summer.
+While I have a large lawn (800 m2) of natural grasses, plants and mosses, I use a push mower and sythe to mow it most of the time.
+I also use hand tools as much as possible, such as for cutting up firewood, although power tools are essential for big jobs.

-My electricity is entirely from renewable sources: in Geneva I pay the highest rate for ecologically certified renewable energy (86% of the city's electricity is from renewable sources), and the chalet is supplied by a local, publicly-owned utility with a hydroelectric dam on the nearby Rhone River, not nuclear power as in much of France.
+My electricity is basically from renewable sources: in Geneva I pay the highest rate for ecologically certified renewable energy (all of the city's electricity is from renewable sources), and the chalet is supplied by a local, publicly-owned utility with a hydroelectric dam on the nearby Rhone River.
 I have few electrical appliances, and most are highly rated for energy efficiency.

 Transport